Satyawan Damle: Career

-Before joining as Vice Chancellor in 2008 at Maharishi Markandeshwar University,Mullana Ambala Haryana he worked as the Joint Municipal Commissioner of Municipal Corporation of Greater Mumbai (2003-2007).
+Before joining as Vice Chancellor of Maharishi Markandeshwar University,Mullana Ambala, Haryana, in 2008, he worked as the Joint Municipal Commissioner of Municipal Corporation of Greater Mumbai (2003-2007).
 He has also worked as the dean, faculty of Dentistry at University of Mumbai, Bombay (1999-2006).
 He was the Dean of one of the premier dental institutes of the country i.e. Nair Hospital Dental College, Mumbai for 13 years.

 He traveled nationally and internationally as Invited Speaker, Keynote Speaker, and Guest Speaker and represented India at various forums and conferences including WHO, FDI, APDC/APDF.
-He was Chairman of Scientific Committee for 112 World Dental Congress which was held at NCR New Delhi in 2014.
+He was Chairman of Scientific Committee for the 112th World Dental Congress which was held at NCR New Delhi in 2014.

-He is the recipient of Fellowship of Royal College of Surgeons and Physicians, Glasgow, Royal College of Surgeons, London, fellowship of royal college of surgeons, Edinburgh.Fellow of academy of Medical Educators Caediff UK He is also the Fellow of National Academy of Medical Sciences, Fellow of International Academy of Medical Sciences, Fellow of Dental Research, and Fellow of Pierre Fauchard Academy.
+He is the recipient of Fellowship of Royal College of Surgeons and Physicians, Glasgow, Royal College of Surgeons, London, and Fellowship of Royal College of Surgeons, Edinburgh.
+He is also a Fellow of academy of Medical Educators Cardiff UK and a Fellow of National Academy of Medical Sciences, Fellow of International Academy of Medical Sciences, Fellow of Dental Research, and Fellow of Pierre Fauchard Academy.
 Prof. Damle conducted numerous inspections of Dental council of India, University Grants Commission.
-He is also have been a Chairman / Member of Peer Team visits of NAAC (National Assessment and Accreditation Council).
+He has also been a Chairman / Member of Peer Team visits of NAAC (National Assessment and Accreditation Council).